 The wine falls in the category of Allela D.O. which is the smallest wine producing region in Spain.
 The house and the vineyard are charming.

 Not surprisingly, they have about 30 weddings a year at the location.
 The owners can prepare a picnic for you in the courtyard or in the vineyards for a fairly idyllic way to laze away an afternoon in the sunshine.
+Having a prime picnic spot is after all one of the essentials for a great picnic!

 Can Rosa is located 10 minutes by train from Passeig de Gracia in Barcelona to Molet.
 From the town of Molet, a bus runs half-hourly up to the vineyard.